-- Because the partnership company is jointly run, it is necessary that all the partners agree with things that are being done.
+- Because the partnership business is jointly run, it is necessary that all the partners agree with things that are being done.
 This means that in some circumstances there are fewer freedoms with regards to the management of the business.
 Especially compared to sole traders.
-However, there is still more flexibility than with limited companies where the directors must bow to the will of the members (shareholders).
+However, there is still more flexibility than with limited liability partnership where the directors must bow to the will of the members (shareholders).

 - Ordinary Partnerships are subject to unlimited liability, which means that each of the partners shares the liability and financial risks of the business.
 Which can be off-putting to some people.
 This can be countered by the formation of a limited liability partnership firm, which benefits from the advantages of limited liability granted to limited companies, while still taking advantage of the flexibility of the partnership model.